Statistical inference for a stochastic partial differential equation related to an ecological niche: Introduction

+We are interested in estimating two parameters of the SPDE, however, doing that for the SPDE directly is a difficult task (see Ref.~\refcite{cia-18} for instance).
+By using the Galerkin projection we see that the coefficients of the spectral decomposition of the SPDE's solution are a system of independent Ornstein-Uhlenbeck (OU) processes, that we use to perform numerical approximations to the SPDE, and, to study statistical properties of some parameters in the SPDE.

+Since we are assuming that the animals are not marking or modifying the territory, then it makes sense that the system of OU processes is independent.
+We want to mention the works of Ref.~\refcite{chavanis2010stochastic}, Ref.~\refcite{schweitzer1994clustering}, and Ref.~\refcite{stevens2000derivation}, in which the authors model the stimuli among the animals and between the animals and their environment.

+Parameter estimation is very important in stochastic modeling.
+For an overview of statistical inference for SPDE, we refer to Ref.~\refcite{cia-18}.
+In particular, the investigation of maximum likelihood estimation for a certain class of SPDE is presented in Refs.~\refcite{hue-93} and \refcite{hue-95}.
+Bayesian estimation is considered in Ref.~\refcite{pra-00}, and estimation of a linear multiplier for SPDE is studied in Ref.~\refcite{rao-01}.
+A study of how parameter estimation techniques developed for simple linear SPDE models apply to cell repolarization was presented in Ref.~\refcite{Alt-22}.
+In Ref.~\refcite{hil-21}, studied parameter estimation for a parabolic linear stochastic partial differential equation in one space dimension when observing the solution field on a discrete grid in a fixed bounded domain. \\

+Our work is related to the manuscript Ref.~\refcite{Loto2003}; in there, the author presents an estimation for a two-dimensional parameter from the observations of a random field defined on a compact manifold by a stochastic parabolic equation, in particular, the authors found conditions for the consistency and asymptotic normality of the estimator.
+However, the author considers only the case when the dimension of the projection increases, meaning the limit $T\rightarrow \infty$ is not studied there.
+In our work, we show the convergence when, both, $N$ (number of OU processes) and $T$ (time horizon) go to infinity.

-On the other hand, our model and method allow us to generate paths of animal movement in time, and using these paths we propose a methodology to calculate the maximum likelihood estimators (MLE) for some parameters of interest.
-We also prove the consistency of these parameters.\\
+Since the SPDE considered in our model is linear and diagonalizable, we use the classical statistical method called the spectral approach (presented in Refs.~\refcite{hue-93} and \refcite{hue-95}) to obtain the maximum likelihood estimators (MLEs).
+We also prove the consistency and asymptotic normality of these parameters.\\

 This paper is organized as follows.
-Section \ref{sec: models} contains previous works for modeling the animal movements which are related to our model.
+Section \ref{sec: models} contains previous works for modeling the distribution of biological species in ecological niches that are related to our model.
 In Section \ref{sec: our model} we describe the stochastic model used in this work.
-The calculation of the maximum likelihood estimators for the parameters of interest of our model are presented in Section \ref{sec: statistical}, and Section \ref{sec: con} contains the consistency properties of these parameters.
-To calibrate and illustrate the statistical methodology we present a simulation study in Section \ref{simu}.
-Some concluding remarks are given in Section \ref{conclu}.
+The calculation of the maximum likelihood estimators for the parameters of interest of our model is presented in Section \ref{sec: statistical}, and Section \ref{sec: con} contains the consistency properties of these parameters.
+In Section \ref{MC} we prove the asymptotic normality of the estimators.
+We present a simulation study in Section \ref{simu}, where we calibrate and illustrate numerically the statistical methodology.
+Some concluding remarks are given in Section \ref{conclu}.\\